AdobeDocs/journey-optimizer-learn.en/help/mobile-learning-hub/design-and-deliver.md

 ### Content cards

-#### Prerequisites
+>[!PREREQUISITES]
+>

-1. Verify that the app is integrated with the Mobile SDK and configured for mobile channels.
+> 1. Verify that the app is integrated with the Mobile SDK and configured for mobile channels.
-2. Make sure the [in-app channel](https://experienceleague.adobe.com/en/docs/journey-optimizer-learn/tutorials/configuration/channel-configuration/web-and-mobile-channels/guided-channel-setup) has been configured.
+> 2. Make sure the [in-app channel](https://experienceleague.adobe.com/en/docs/journey-optimizer-learn/tutorials/configuration/channel-configuration/web-and-mobile-channels/guided-channel-setup) has been configured.
-3. Ensure that customer profiles and audiencea are ready for targeting.
+> 3. Ensure that customer profiles and audiencea are ready for targeting.

 #### Tutorials